maurya-sachin/Frontend-Master-Prep-Series/GETTING-STARTED.md

 ### 5. Don't Get Overwhelmed

-This repo has 1,020+ questions.
+This repo has 411 Q&A (growing to 600+).
 You don't need ALL of them!

 **Minimum viable prep (4 weeks):**
 - Essential 50 flashcards ✅
 - 30 coding problems ✅
-- 300 core Q&A (focus on ⭐⭐⭐⭐⭐ questions) ✅
+- 200 core Q&A (focus on ⭐⭐⭐⭐⭐ questions) ✅

 ### 6. Quality Over Quantity